directus/visual-editing/test-website/readme.md

 - Visual Editing Package (Part 1)

-  1. Clone the separate visual-editing package repo and open it in (a separate window in) VS Code
+  1. Clone the separate visual-editing package repo, open it in (a separate window in) VS Code and checkout the `init` branch.
   2. Add the env vars to `test-website/simple-cms/nuxt/.env` and make sure to provide `<your-token>` and the correct `DIRECTUS_URL`